General Session | 9.15 AM to 12.35 PM (CEST)

 Panel II | 11.35 AM (CEST)

-Panel II seeks to explore how the experience of contributing to the development as industry has concretely impacted Cloud Service Providers and their day-to-day activities, including their internal policies and compliance exercises, as well as their market and government relations.
+Panel II explored how the experience of contributing to the development of an approved code of conduct has concretely impacted Cloud Service Providers and their day-to-day activities, including their internal policies, compliance exercises, as well as their market and government relations.

-Moreover, this round of discussion will bring one of the main creators of the monitoring concept behind the Code, Former German Federal Commissioner for Data Protection and Freedom of Information, Peter Schaar.
+Moreover, this round of discussion included one of the main creators of the monitoring concept behind the EU Cloud CoC, Former German Federal Commissioner for Data Protection and Freedom of Information, Peter Schaar.

-This set up aims at promoting a parallel between what has been primarily envisioned and the actual materialisation of this mechanism.
-In this context, CSPs will be able to present their concrete experiences when it comes to the ongoing due diligence put forward by the monitoring processes, besides sharing the overall benefits both membership and adherence can provide.
+This set up promoted an interesting parallel between what has been primarily envisioned and the actual materialisation of this mechanism.
+In this context, Cloud Service Providers were able to present their experiences when it comes to the ongoing due diligence put forward by the monitoring processes, besides sharing the overall benefits of adhering to the code.